SaviorKai/Leo-API-Core-Backend/API Guide.md

 * weight: A numeric value from 0 to 2 that fine-tunes the strength.
 * influence: Used only when multiple Style References are applied to define the ratio of influence between them.

-It is crucial to use the correct preprocessor ID for the desired ControlNet and base model combination.
-For a detailed compatibility matrix, refer to Appendix A. Note that combining multiple ControlNets with most SDXL models is not supported, with the exception of Style Reference and Character Reference.
+It is crucial to use the correct implementation (controlnets or contextImages) and the correct preprocessor IDs for the desired guidance and base model combination.
+For a detailed compatibility matrix, refer to Appendix A.

 ### **2.6.
 Applying Elements (LoRAs)**